GfSE/SAF-Specification/src/devdoc/doc-concept.md

 **We distinguish SAF Users and SAF Developers.**

-* the [User Documentation](../userdoc/userdoc.md) is intended for SAF Users.
+* the User Documentation is intended for SAF Users.
 * this Developer Documentation is intedend for SAF Developers.
 This includes anyone intending to extend or customize SAF, or just wants to know how SAF is developed or what are the building blocks of SAF.

 ## Use Cases
 The following use cases have been identified for the SAF Documentation

-### SAF Users::SEMP Author
+### SAF Users::MBSE Approach Planner

-The author of a SEMP for a system in a certain project context wants to know:
+During, e.g. authoring of a SEMP for a system in a certain project context the MBSE Approach Planner wants to know:

 * which viewpoints are relevant for the systems engineering effort
 * how will we use the viewpoints and what is the benefit